 - Build Integration Logic: Develop API scripts or middleware to facilitate data transfer.

-- Test & Deploy: Conduct end-to-end testing and deploy the integration.
+- Test and Deploy: Conduct end-to-end testing and deploy the integration.

-Testing the setup, monitoring sync performance, and making necessary adjustments will help maintain a reliable connection, ultimately driving better sales and customer experiences.
+Testing the setup, monitoring sync performance, and making necessary adjustments will help maintain a reliable connection.
+That ultimately drives better sales and customer experiences.

 Best Practices for Shopify Salesforce Integration